Bleeding During Pregnancy, Labor and Delivery

 - Postpartum hemorrhage

-In order to avoid these complications it is crucial that medical staff accurately manage patients who suffer from antepartum hemorrhage.
-Physicians should accurately assess the mother’s blood loss and the wellbeing of the mother and baby before creating an appropriate treatment plan.
-Appropriate antepartum monitoring and testing typically includes NSTs (using a fetal monitor), ultrasounds (to test for anatomy and amniotic fluid volume), and BPP (ultrasound which tests for fetal well-being).
+In order to avoid these complications, it is crucial that medical staff accurately manage patients who suffer from antepartum hemorrhage.
+Physicians should carefully assess the mother’s blood loss and the well-being of the mother and baby before creating an appropriate treatment plan.
+Appropriate antepartum monitoring and testing typically includes nonstress tests (NSTs) (using a fetal monitor), ultrasounds (to assess the anatomy and amniotic fluid volume), and biophysical profiles (BPPs) (ultrasound which tests for fetal well-being) (16).

 Disseminated intravascular coagulation (DIC) is a rare blood condition in which the blood begins to clot excessively, eventually leading to heavy bleeding when the body’s clotting proteins are used up.
-This condition may be triggered during pregnancy and can cause serious harm to the mother and baby.
+This condition may be triggered during pregnancy and can cause serious harm to the mother and baby (17).

 DIC is not a spontaneous condition; it is always accompanied by a trigger.
-Many of these triggers are common pregnancy complications such as:
+Many of these triggers are common pregnancy complications such as (17):